carlosmunozledesma/OldPhonePadConverter/README.md

 4. Run with Ctrl+F5.
 5. Follow the prompts in the console.

+If you prefer to download the zip file, here there are the instructions to restore packages:

+`dotnet restore --force --no-cache`

+`dotnet build`

+`dotnet test`

 ## 🧪 Running Tests
 This solution includes an **XUnit test project** (`OldPhonePadConverter.Tests`).